-I have done many posts on how to store rain water over the years but not to many on how to store drinking water.
-The article in the link below is a thorougher and information packed.
+I have done many posts on how to store rainwater over the years.
+However, not too many on how to store drinking water.
+This article on long term storage of drinking water is thorough and information-packed.

 On average you’ll need one gallon of water per person per day.
 Half a gallon is used for drinking and the other half is used for hygiene.